Freedom of Information and

-Release of 9-1-1/dispatch/non-emergency records under the Freedom of Information and Protection of Privacy Act/Federal Privacy Act
+Access to 9-1-1/dispatch/non-emergency records under the Freedom of Information and Protection of Privacy Act (FIPPA) and the Federal Privacy Act

 E-Comm is the 9-1-1/dispatch communications centre that is utilized by various public safety agencies throughout B.C.
-Pursuant to the Emergency Communications Corporations Act, authorization to release any 9-1-1 or call-taking/dispatch/non-emergency records created by E-Comm are under the custody and control of the originating emergency service agency and requests for their release must be made directly to that agency.
+Pursuant to the Emergency Communications Corporations Act, access to 9-1-1 recordings, dispatch, non-emergency and other records created by E-Comm are under the custody and control of the originating emergency service agency and requests for their release must be made directly to that agency.

 Section 9(1) of the ECC Act provides: